RichardLoProjects/DF_2024_wk14_HackathonJuly24/README.md

 More on the frontend can be found in the website repository.
 Under the data repository, you can find:

-- `/data` which houses the source data `asset.csv` and the data outputs.
+- `/data` which houses the source data `asset.csv` and the data outputs; the LLM Matrix scores, research and methodology.
-- `/dataAnalysis` containing research for the product.
+- `/dataAnalysis` containing research for the product and LLM Matrix preview.
 - `/diagram` to showcase how data was handled throught the project.
 - `/pipeline` to store the data pipelines which processed the data.